Running Deer Campground

 Directions

-From Oroville, travel east on Highway 162 to Olive Highway.
+From Oroville, California, travel east on Highway 162 to Olive Highway.
 Turn right and continue 5 miles to Forbestown Road.
 Turn right and go 16 miles to La Porte Road.
 Turn left and travel 27 miles to La Porte, then 2 miles to signs for the recreation area.
 Turn right and continue just over 2 miles to the campground.

 Location